mikemaccana/powershell-profile/README.md

 The details below are minimal, but the names of most commands make things fairly obvious.

 ## Prerequisities for any *nix user who wants to use Powershell

+### Powershell 6 (also called Powershell Core 6)

+[Powershell Core 6 ](https://docs.microsoft.com/en-gb/powershell/scripting/setup/Installing-PowerShell-Core-on-Windows?view=powershell-6)] is way faster than Powershell 5.
+Opening a new tab on Powershell 5 was slow.
+6 is fast.

 ### For a decent, tabbed terminal